Little–Parks effect

-The Little–Parks effect was discovered in 1962 by William A. Little and Roland D. Parks in experiments with empty and thin-walled superconducting cylinders subjected to a parallel magnetic field.
+In condensed matter physics, the Little–Parks effect was discovered in 1962 by William A. Little and Ronald D. Parks in experiments with empty and thin-walled superconducting cylinders subjected to a parallel magnetic field.
 It was one of the first experiments to indicate the importance of Cooper-pairing principle in BCS theory.

-The essence of Little–Parks (LP) effect is slight suppression of the superconductivity by persistent current.
+The essence of the Little–Parks effect is slight suppression of the cylinder's superconductivity by persistent current.